-After the adoption of Legislative Decree 481/92, enforcing the Italian Legislation the European Directive 89/646, the banking industry separation principle did not change.
-It was objective was to avoid the situation were industrial shareholders could undermine the independence of banking choices and, therefore, compromise the sound and prudent management principle.
-To reach this purpose, article 19 stated that "Prior authorisation by the Bank of Italy shall be required where the acquisition, in whatever capacity and by whomever effected, of significant holdings in a bank and in any case the acquisition of shares or capital parts that would result, taking account of shares or capital parts already held, in a holding which exceeds 5 per cent of the voting capital of the bank".
+After adoption of Legislative Decree no. 481/92, transposing European Directive 89/646, the banking industry separation principle did not change.
+Its objective was to avoid situations where industrial shareholders could undermine the independence of banking choices and therefore compromise the sound and prudent management principle.
+To achieve this, article 19 stated that "Prior authorisation by the Bank of Italy shall be required where the acquisition, in whatever capacity and by whomever effected, of significant holdings in a bank and in any case the acquisition of shares or capital parts that would result, taking account of shares or capital parts already held, in a holding which exceeds 5 per cent of the voting capital of the bank".
 Moreover, "Prior authorisation by the Bank of Italy shall also be required for variations in significant holdings which would result in holdings which exceed the limits established by the Bank of Italy or which, regardless of such limits, would result in control of the bank".

 The separation principle concerned the influence played by non-financial shareholders over banking decisions.
-Agents who, through subsidiary companies or otherwise, are engaged in significant business activity in sectors other than banking and finance could not be authorised to acquire holdings when the total share of voting rights exceeded 15 per cent or when there is a substantial control of the bank32.
+Agents who, through subsidiary companies or otherwise, are engaged in significant business activity in sectors other than banking and finance could not be authorised to acquire holdings when the total share of voting rights exceeded 15 per cent or when there was substantial control of the bank.32

-The Bank of Italy was granted the power to refuse or revoke authorisation in case of agreements, affecting a significant concentration of industrial companies, the power to appoint or remove a majority of the directors, or the members of the supervisory board of a bank such that its sound and prudent management was jeopardised33.
+The Bank of Italy was granted the power to refuse or revoke authorisation in the case of agreements affecting a significant concentration of industrial companies, and the power to appoint or remove a majority of the directors or the members of the supervisory board of a bank, if its sound and prudent management was jeopardised.33

-In the past, many scholars have criticised the bank industry separation principle and questioned its effectiveness to ensure banking system stability, and the compliance of the sound and prudent management principle.
-A new regulation on the procedural rules and evaluation criteria for the prudential assessment of acquisitions and increase of holdings in the financial sector was adopted with the Directive 2007/44/EC.
+Many scholars have criticised the bank industry separation principle and questioned its effectiveness for banking system stability and compliance with the sound and prudent management principle.
+A new regulation on procedural rules and evaluation criteria for prudential assessment of acquisitions and increase of holdings in the financial sector was adopted with the Directive 2007/44/EC.
 The Directive was based on the principle of maximum harmonisation of the procedural rules and assessment criteria throughout the EU.
 The main goal was to make sure that all acquisitions of a qualifying holding were treated in the same way throughout the EU and across sectors.

-In Italy, Directive 2007/44 was adopted on January 27th with Legislative Decree 21/2010, relatively late in relation to with the deadline implementation date of 21 March 2009.
-Legislative Decree 21/2010, modifying article 19 of the Banking Act, sets forth that "The Bank of Italy approve in advance direct or indirect acquisition in a bank of holdings that assigns the control or which makes possible to exercise a significant influence or that assigns a share of voting rights or capital of at least 10 per cent (up from 5 per cent previously), taking into account the shares or units already owned".
+In Italy, Directive 2007/44 was adopted on 27th January 2010 with Legislative Decree no. 21/2010, relatively late in relation to the deadline implementation date of 21st March 2009.
+Legislative Decree no. 21/2010, modifying article 19 of the Banking Act, sets forth that "The Bank of Italy approve in advance any direct or indirect acquisition in a bank of holdings that assign the control or which make it possible to exercise a significant influence or that assign a share of voting rights or capital of at least 10 per cent (up from the previous 5 per cent), taking into account the shares or units already owned".

-The Bank of Italy was assigned the power to approve in advance changes in holdings when the share of voting rights or capital reaches or exceeds 20 per cent or higher thresholds, and in any event when changes result in the acquisition of control on the bank34.
-This prior approval is necessary both when the agent acts alone or in concert.
+The Bank of Italy was granted the power to approve in advance changes in holdings when the share of voting rights or capital reaches or exceeds 20 per cent or higher thresholds, and in any event when changes result in the acquisition of control of the bank.34 This prior approval is necessary whether the agent acts alone or in concert.